Emigration from Liverpool - 1850

 The Emigrants Begin the Process of Embarkation at the Waterlook Docks in Liverpool.
 The Illustrated London News, 6 July 1850.
 GGA Image ID # 14b686ca8a

-The scene at Liverpool's Waterloo Dock, where all the American sailing packets are stationed, is at all times a very busy one.
-But, on the morning of the departure of a large ship, with a full complement of emigrants, it is peculiarly interesting and exciting.
+The scene at Liverpool's Waterloo Dock, where all the American sailing packets are stationed, is always bustling.
+But, on the morning of the departure of a large ship with a full complement of emigrants, it is peculiarly interesting and exciting.

-Of the passengers that passed inspection, many take up quarters onboard the ship twenty-four hours before sailing, as they are entitled to do by the terms of the act of Parliament.
-Many of them bring, in addition to the boxes and trunks containing their worldly wealth, considerable quantities of provisions.
+Many passengers who passed inspection take up quarters onboard the ship twenty-four hours before sailing, as they are entitled to do by the terms of the act of Parliament.
+In addition to the boxes and trunks containing their worldly wealth, many of them bring considerable quantities of provisions.

 Life in Steerage Between Decks on an Emigrant Ship.
 The Illustrated London News, 17 August 1850.
 GGA Image ID # 14b721f545

-However, it must be confessed that the provisions fixed by the Government to be supplied to the emigrants by the ship is sufficiently liberal to keep them healthy and comfortable.
-All among the emigrants, who, in their ordinary course of life, were not accustomed to animal food.
+However, it must be confessed that the provisions fixed by the Government to be supplied to the emigrants by the ship are sufficiently liberal to keep them healthy and comfortable all among the emigrants, who, in their ordinary course of life, were not accustomed to animal food.

 The following is the scale, in addition to any provisions which the passengers may themselves bring: —